DR. MATT KANAAN | DUKE MEDICINE TRAINED

 Activities

 Athletes are not the only people who get tennis elbow.
-Many people with tennis elbow participate in work or recreational activities that require repetitive and vigorous use of the forearm muscle.
+Many people with tennis and golfers elbow participate in work or recreational activities that require repetitive and vigorous use of the forearm muscle.

-Painters, plumbers, and carpenters are particularly prone to developing tennis elbow.
+Painters, plumbers, and carpenters are particularly prone to developing tendonitis of the elbow.
 Studies have shown that auto workers, cooks, and even butchers get tennis elbow more often than the rest of the population.
 It is thought that the repetition and weight lifting required in these occupations leads to injury.

 Age

-Most people who get tennis elbow are between the ages of 30 and 50, although anyone can get tennis elbow if they have the risk factors.
-In racquet sports like tennis, improper stroke technique and improper equipment may be risk factors.
+Most people who get tennis and golfers elbow are between the ages of 30 and 50, although anyone can get it if they have the risk factors.

 Doctor Examination